Local Functions on Blocks: Introduction

-In their paper on local functions, Isaacs and Navarro \cite{isa20} give a clear definition of what they mean by a local function and, among other things, show that the McKay conjecture is equivalent to a certain function having this local property.
-Working from this starting point we extend the concept of a local function, this time involving blocks, and show that the Alperin--McKay conjecture is equivalent to a certain function having this local property.
+where the first sum runs over representatives of \(G\)-orbits of chains of \(p\)-subgroups in \(G\), \(G_C\) is the stabiliser group of \(C\) and \(B_C\) is a sum of blocks of \(G_C\).
+This definition is motivated as a block-by block version of the definition of local functions give by Isaacs and Navarro \cite{isa20}.
+In their paper they show that the McKay conjecture is equivalent to a function on groups having this local property and here we extend this result to show that the Alperin--McKay conjecture is equivalent to a function on pairs being block chain local.